Back to Blog

 Dedicated Controller IC Approach

-• Classical CAN protocol only (8-byte maximum frame size)
+• Classical CAN only (8-byte frames, no CAN-FD)

 Hardware Connection